benjaminwesson-okta/api/docs/getting_started/design_principles.md

 See [Error Codes](error_codes.md) for a list of API error codes.

-*Note: Only the `errorCode` property is supported for runtime error flow control.
-The `errorSummary` property is only to intended for troubleshooting and may change over time*
+> Only the `errorCode` property is supported for runtime error flow control.
+The `errorSummary` property is only to intended for troubleshooting and may change over time

 ## Authentication